-Create a Tableau Box Plot
+How to Create a Tableau Box Plot

-You can hover over the mouse on box plot to see the Median, Upper Quartile, Lower Quartile, and the Whisker values.
+You can hover over the mouse on the box plot to see the Median, Upper Quartile, Lower Quartile, and Whisker values.

 Change Colors of a Tableau Box plot

-Lastly, we are changing the Whiskers width, and color
+Lastly, we are changing the Whiskers width and color

-Change Colors of a dots in Tableau Box Plot
+Change the Colors of the dots

-Change the SIze of a dots in Tableau Box Plot
+Change the Size of a dot

 Create Categorical Box Plots in Tableau

-Now you can see the box plot for each color present in a region.
+Now, you can see the box plot for each color present in a region.

-Horizontal Tableau Box plot
+Horizontal Tableau Box and Whisker plot

 Change the default vertical into a horizontal boxplot by swapping rows and columns.